hardillb/Zero-Clock-Board/README.md

-# Zero-Clock-v2
+# Zero-Clock

 ## Description

-This is a [LibrePCB](https://librepcb.org) project!
-Just edit this file to add a description about it.
+A Raspberry Pi pHat with a I2C RTC and connections for a LED strip.

 ## License